JuliaDynamics/LightSumTypes.jl/README.md

 ## Dispatch

-For this, you can simply destructure the sum type with `variant` and then dispatch on it.
-For example:
+For this, you can simply destructure the sum type with `variant` and then dispatch on it:

 ```julia
 julia> f(x::AT) = f(variant(x))